 The next level

-And who knows, a car for wife will be a standard I will look for in future, as I will not be able to manage all the house hold activities by my own and an extra car becomes necessity.
-(I did all my retirement planning calculations with taking decent return on investment as 10% which is quite modest in long term, so as not to fall in the trap of exuberant returns which might be temporary and actual return might spoil all your calculation.)
+And who knows, a car for wife will be a standard I will look for in the future, as I will not be able to manage all the household activities on my own and an extra car becomes a necessity.
+(I did all my retirement planning calculations with taking decent return on investment as 10% which is quite modest in the long term, so as not to fall in the trap of exuberant returns which might be temporary and actual return might spoil all your calculation.)